Medical Advisory Board

 As a Chief of Staff of one the nation’s leading psychiatric hospitals, and as a renowned expert and distinguished professor of psychiatry, Dr. Oldham’s membership on the Medical Advisory Board brings expert guidance to Teladoc Health’s mental health offerings.

-Dr. Oldham is Chief of Staff at the Menninger Clinic.
-He also serves as Distinguished Emeritus Professor in the Menninger Department of Psychiatry and Behavioral Sciences at Baylor College of Medicine.
+Dr. Oldham is currently Distinguished Emeritus Professor of Psychiatry in the Menninger Department of Psychiatry and Behavioral Sciences at Baylor College of Medicine.
+Dr. Oldham previously served as Senior Vice President and Chief of Staff of the Menninger Clinic.
 He has had the privilege of serving as president of the American Psychiatric Association and of the American College of Psychiatrists.
 He also headed the International Society for the Study of Personality Disorders and the Association for Research on Personality Disorders, and he serves as an editor of several journals, including the Journal of Personality Disorders.
 He previously served as chief medical officer of the New York State Office of Mental Health.

 Dr. Oldham completed psychiatric residency training at Columbia University College of Physicians and Surgeons and the New York State Psychiatric Institute.
 He has an MD and an MS in neuroendocrinology from Baylor College of Medicine, and a BS from Duke University.